Dental Implants in Los Algodones, Mexico

 An implant supported bridge reduces the pressure on the individual implants in the bone and spreads it across the entire bridge.

 Implants supported dentures

-An implant supported denture is used when a person doesn't have any teeth in the jaw, but has enough bone in the jaw to support dental implants.
-An implant supported denture has special attachments that snap onto attachments on the implants.
+An implant-supported denture is used when a person doesn't have any teeth but has enough bone in the jaw to support implants.
+An implant-supported denture has special attachments that snap onto attachments on the implants.

 Are You Interested in This Treatment?